The-Foreigners/The-Foreigners.github.io/objectives.md

 - KEEP ACCURATE ROUND COUNT FOR SPELL EFFECTS.

-- REMEMBER TO DETECT MAGIC WHILE LOOTING, Wand of Secrets.
+- DETECT MAGIC WHILE LOOTING, Wand of Secrets.

-- Check in on Garath Primo with Kuldera Academy on the 1st.
+## Current Tasks

 - Review items:
   - Count attunements: armor, weapon, staff, wand

+- Prepare Gentle Repose to capture deceased Wyrmlords to revive later, Nyett Toothsharp in particular.

+- Check in on Garath Primo with Kuldera Academy on the 1st.

 - Use segmented ladder to infiltrate orc outpost.

-- Return to Rhest, defeat Razorfiends
-  - Extract dragon teeth, use with medallion to create divination tools.
-  - Explore lower level of Rhest townhall: Wand of Secrets, Control Water
+  - 'Has a blackness about it'
+  - Raven Queen desires artifact inside.

 - Determine where to next?
 Review map notations.
   - Where's Thayne?
 Sending message?
-  - Orc roadblock, 'Has a blackness about it.'
   - Defend small towns enroute of the invaders from raiding parties.

 - Send refugees further east than Brendal?
 "We hope to stop the invasion there, but everyone must be prepared."

 - Craft duplicate of phylactery
   - Send to Ghostlord with one of his minions, get him to quit the war.

-- Prepare Gentle Repose to capture deceased Wyrmlords to revive later, Nyett Toothsharp in particular.

 - Business:
   - Crafting/Shopping: